HolyTy/test/OCI_PublicLB_EN.md

         - fault domain：FAULT-DOMAIN-2
         - public IP address：10.0.0.9
         - private IP address：10.0.10.9
-1. Configure the Block Volumes
+1. Create Block Volumes
-   - Configure the Block Volumes of 2 nodes
+   - Create Block Volumes of 2 nodes
 1. Attach Block Volumes to instance.
+   - In the case of Linux (It will not be necessary for Windows)
       - Select DEVICE PATH(/dev/oracleoci/oraclevdb).
    - Attach by iscsi command.
-1. Configure the Load Balancer
+1. Create Load Balancer and set as the below
    - CHOOSE VISIBILITY TYPE : Public
    - CHOOSE NETWORKING : by public subnet
-   - Configure the Choose Backends
+   - Configure Choose Backends
      - SELECT BACKEND SERVERS : Add 2-server(Node1, Node2)
        - Port : 8080 ( provide application's port in instance side )
    - Configure the Update Health Check